atimush/aws/README.md

-# aws
+# AWS
-AWS Automation Tools
+AWS Automation Tools that may be useful for routine tasks.

+# EC2
+(migrate_security_groups.py) - [Automatic Migration/Syncronization of Security Groups between Regions/VPCs]